automateps/AutomatePS/Docs/Get-AMCondition.md

 ### -FilterSet
 The parameters to filter the search on.
-Supply hashtable(s) with the following properties: Property, Comparator, Value.
+Supply hashtable(s) with the following properties: Property, Operator, Value.
-Valid values for the Comparator are: =, !=, \<, \>, contains (default - no need to supply Comparator when using 'contains')
+Valid values for the Operator are: =, !=, \<, \>, contains (default - no need to supply Operator when using 'contains')

 ```yaml
 Type: Hashtable[]